git-JaforIqbal/spring-boot-jwt/README.md

 # spring-boot-jwt
-Spring Boot JWT with Oracle Database.
+Spring Boot JWT and Refresh Token with Oracle Database.

 For details about this project please visit this site https://bezkoder.com/spring-boot-jwt-authentication/